 What’s the difference between solid and engineered hardwood?

-Engineered wood flooring is constructed from multiple layers of wood with a hardwood top layer that is 100% natural.
+Engineered hardwood flooring is constructed from multiple layers of wood with a hardwood top layer that is 100% natural.
 Below the top layer, cross layers of plywood are pressed to create a strong, stable core.
-This multi-ply structure gives engineered wood the flexibility to be installed in places where solid hardwood isn’t an option, such as in basements, over concrete floors or over radiant heating systems.
+This multi-ply structure gives engineered hardwood the flexibility to be installed in places where solid hardwood flooring isn’t an option, such as in basements, over concrete floors or over radiant heating systems.

-Will it matter if I choose solid over engineered hardwood (or vice versa)?
+Will it matter if I choose solid wood flooring over engineered hardwood (or vice versa)?

-Can I install hardwood in kitchens, bathrooms and laundry rooms?
+Can I install hardwood flooring in kitchens, bathrooms and laundry rooms?

 In short: Kitchens, yes.
 Bathrooms and laundry rooms, no.